-The principal activity of the Company and its subsidiaries (the "Group") is the exploration for base metals in Zambia, Namibia and Botswana.
+The principal activity of the Company and its subsidiaries (the "Group") is the exploration for and development of base metals project in Zambia, Namibia and Botswana.
+In Namibia the Company's Ongombo project has a mining licence subject to an Environmental Clearance Certificate which was issued in April 2025.

 Investing in small natural resource projects and mineral exploration projects can be very rewarding, but because of the issues and uncertainties arising from exploration, resource estimation, commodity price volatility, politics and the financing of such projects, there is a significant possibility of such reward not materialising.
-As a result of the nature and size of the Company it will in the early years particularly be exposed to a concentration of risk either by sector or geographically, or possibly both.
+As a result of the nature and size of the Company it will, in the early years particularly, be exposed to a concentration of risk either by sector or geographically, or possibly both.
 These risks are outlined in more detail in the Strategic Report.